10 milestones in richard linklater's career, from 'slacker' to 'school of rock'

-The new documentary Richard Linklater - Dream Is Destiny traces the development of one of America's finest independent filmmaker from early 90s scrappy outsider to award season favourite.
+The new documentary Richard Linklater - Dream Is Destiny traces the development of one of America's finest independent filmmakers from early 90s scrappy outsider to award season favorite.
 Directed by long time Linklater cohort Louis Black, the film chalks up the milestones and the lessons learned in over 25 years of filmmaking.
-Here are the most significant Linklater milestones.
+Here are the most significant Linklater moments.

 1. Slacker, 1991

 Linklater's scrappy take on misfit lives in Austin, Texas set a template that's marked his most successful work.
-It's an exploration of time and wasting it, following various bohos and drop outs across a single day.
-It's also funny, outrageous, shot on a shoestring and launched Linklater as a filmmaker with vision, who was clearly not slacking at all.
+It's an exploration of time and wasting it, following various bohos and drop-outs across a single day.
+It's also funny, outrageous, and was shot on a shoestring.
+Slacker launched Linklater as a filmmaker with vision, who was clearly not slacking at all.

 2. Dazed and Confused, 1993

-Another day in the life in which nothing much appears to happen, Dazed and Confused is Linklater in anthropologist mode, capturing the last day of high school for the kids at Lee High School, Austin in 1976.
-It's easily one of the best teen films, where everything happens in the space in-between parties, and driving around trying to find parties.
+Another day-in-the-life in which nothing much appears to happen, Dazed and Confused is Linklater in anthropologist mode, capturing the last day of high school for the kids at Austin's Lee High School in 1976.
+It's easily one of the best teen films ever; everything happens in the space in-between parties, and driving around trying to find parties.
 It also demonstrated Linklater's knack for discovering new talent, showcasing (among others) Matthew McConaughey's acting chops.

 3. Before Sunrise, 1995

-Gen X gets its era defining romance in which an American man [Ethan Hawke] and French woman [Julie Delpy] in their 20s meet on a train to Vienna.
-They spark, and spend the next 14 hours in the city ambling around, shooting the breeze and inevitably, facing up to sunrise and departure.
-The undertow of sadness that nudges the edges of Dazed tugs at the heartstrings of Before Sunrise as the young lovers separate, vowing to meet again in six months…
+Gen X gets its era-defining romance in which an American man (Ethan Hawke) and French woman (Julie Delpy) in their 20s meet on a train to Vienna.
+They sense a spark, and spend the next 14 hours in the city ambling around, shooting the breeze, and, inevitably, facing up to sunrise and departure.
+The undertow of sadness that nudges the edges of Dazed tugs at the heartstrings of Before Sunrise as the young lovers separate, vowing to meet again in six months.

 4. The Newton Boys, 1998

-A Linklater milestone because this biopic of real life bank robbers marked a change in direction for him, with a relatively big budget production and a more traditional movie narrative.
-If it is something Linklater felt uncomfortable with, it shows in a film that doesn't quite enjoy the easy storytelling of his previous work.
-It is also a milestone because it taught Linklater to trust his instincts and make films independent of anyone else.
+This biopic of real life bank robbers marked a change in direction for Linklater; it was a relatively big budget production and had a more traditional movie narrative.
+If this is something Linklater felt uncomfortable with, it shows in a film that doesn't quite enjoy the easy storytelling of his previous work.
+It is also a milestone because it taught Linklater to trust his instincts and make films independently of anyone else.

 5. Waking Life, 2001

-Created entirely by rotoscoping (animating over motion picture footage) Waking Life appears a reaction to the stiff, straight forward filmmaking of The Newton Boys and in its radical style and content (a young man enjoys dream like encounters in which he explores philosophical possibilities), it's a tour-de-force of cinema.
-As Linklater explains in the documentary, Dream Is Destiny, Waking Life was about "making that crazy film you've been thinking about for a long time."
+Created entirely by rotoscoping (animating over motion picture footage) Waking Life appears a reaction to the stiff, straightforward filmmaking of The Newton Boys and in its radical style and content.
+A young man enjoys dream-like encounters in which he explores philosophical possibilities in this tour-de-force of cinema.
+As Linklater explains in the documentary Dream Is Destiny, Waking Life was about "making that crazy film you've been thinking about for a long time."